 Select "Export as PDF."

-Save and print the text messages for evidence or investigative purposes.
+Save and print the text messages for evidence, police matters, or investigative purposes.

 Here is how Decipher TextMessage displays the text messages and attachments.
 Note the contact name and time/date stamp on every single text message, both sent and received!